Ken Blackwell: Support from religious groups

 On May 14, 2007, Blackwell was appointed a senior fellow at the well-known conservative religious, political group Family Research Council.

 Support from pro-gun organizations

-Blackwell has earned an "A" rating from the National Rifle Association's (NRA) Political Victory Fund.
+Blackwell has earned an "A" rating from the NRA Political Victory Fund.
 He is a member of the NRA's Board of Directors.
 Blackwell is also endorsed by the Ohio Gun Collectors Association, Ohioans for Concealed Carry and Gun Owners of America.

 "I unequivocally support the Second Amendment right of every law-abiding Ohioan to keep and own firearms for hunting, personal protection and any other lawful purpose," said Blackwell.
 "I am proud to receive the NRA's highest rating and will be an unflinching advocate for gun owners as governor."

 Bonuses

 After Blackwell left office as Secretary of State, an audit found that he had awarded $80,534 in illegal bonuses to 17 employees.

-RNC Chairman Election
+RNC chairman Election

-Blackwell announced his intentions to run in the 2009 RNC Chairmanship Election, but withdrew after the 4th round of voting.
+Blackwell announced his intentions to run in the 2009 RNC chairmanship election, but withdrew after the 4th round of voting.
 He won early endorsement from the state chairmen in Louisiana (Roger F. Villere, Jr.), Texas (Tina Benkiser), and Oklahoma (Gary Jones).